jimmymills/k8s-diagram-previewer/README.md

 ## Installation

-Clone the repo and run `pip install -r requirements.txt`
+Clone the repo and run `pip install k8s-diagram`

-  You will also need to install [graphviz](https://graphviz.org/download/).
+  You may also need to install [graphviz](https://graphviz.org/download/).

 ## Running